The Magnificent Seven (2016 film): Release

 The Magnificent Seven had its world premiere at the 2016 Toronto International Film Festival as the opening film on September 8, and served as the closing-night film at the Venice Film Festival on September 9, 2016.
-The film was originally set to be released on January 13, 2017; however in February 2016, Sony Pictures Entertainment moved the release date to September 23, 2016.
+The film was originally set to be released on January 13, 2017.
+In February 2016, Sony Pictures Entertainment moved the release date to September 23, 2016.

 Marketing

 Sony kicked off its campaign on April 20, 2016, launching the first trailer, and the cast took to their social media platforms to reveal character-by-character.
 Television advertisement began during the summer, when the trailers were paired with the NBA finals and BET Awards, as well as the 2016 Summer Olympics.
 Sony rounded out the campaign with a presence in live sporting events, such as National Football League, NCAA Football and local Major League Baseball games, as well as highly anticipated fall premieres and original programming, like Empire, The Voice, American Horror Story, Fear the Walking Dead and Designated Survivor.